Why 2 different kinds of Wet'suwet'en leaders support and oppose the gas pipeline | CBC News

 Does that mean, however, that all the Wet'suwet'en people oppose the pipeline?

-Here are answers to some questions at the root of the dispute.
+But it's not as clear-cut as Scheer suggests.
+We answer some of the questions at the root of the dispute.

 Who along the route supports the project?